Information about the 10th Climate Star at a glance

 - How creative is the project's approach?
 Has the project pushed the envelope in any respects?

 A municipality's population and the potential reach will be taken into account in the evaluation of each project.

 How many projects will be awarded?

-15 Climate Stars are awarded to the most successful projects of Climate Alliance members from across Europe.
+15 Climate Stars will be awarded to the most successful projects coming from Climate Alliance members across Europe.
 The number of Climate Alliance municipalities in each country will be hereby taken into account.
-This time, a further Climate Star will also be awarded in the Change the Future special category.